UTSCC09/project-trust-the-process/README.md

 We deployed our application on Heroku.
 (Add more here)

 ## Maintenance

 **Task:** Explain how you monitor your deployed app to make sure that everything is working as expected.

-We monitor our app on Heroku using the Heroku application logs section.
+We monitor our app on Heroku using the Heroku Metrics section.
+This section displays specific analytics over the past 24 hours, such as memory usage and response time.
+The memory usage metric shows us how much memory the application uses at every minute over the last 24 hours.
+If the memory usage remains non-zero throughout the 24 hour period, this shows us that the application did not crash.
+The response time metric shows us every time a user visited the application in the last 24 hours.

 ## Challenges